Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Introduction

 \item By comparing episodic and traditional training methods, our findings indicate that traditional training becomes increasingly beneficial as the number of shots (training examples) grows.

+\item We systematically evaluated a wide range of pretrained and foundation models (e.g., ConvNeXt, ViT, ResNet50, MedCLIP, BioVIL) under few-shot settings, both with and without additional fine-tuning.
+Our results provide valuable insights into selecting strong initialization points for rare skin disease classification, emphasizing the importance of pretraining choices in low-data regimes.

-\item We demonstrated that combining transfer learning with few-shot learning significantly enhances both the learned representation and the testing performance in the context of rare skin diseases.
-Using our proposed model based on transfer learning, along with augmentation techniques like MixUp, CutMix, and ResizeMix, has helped us surpass state-of-the-art results in some settings on the SD198 and ISIC2018 datasets. \end{itemize}
+\item We demonstrated that combining transfer learning and self-supervised learning with few-shot learning significantly enhances both the learned representation and the testing performance in the context of rare skin diseases. \end{itemize}